GCC15/bilibili-captcha/README.md

 The force_partition controls whether the recognizer recognizes those images that are partitioned into four pieces.
 This parameter is designed to be used in case under which we want to maximize our chance of success when we cannot overlook the number of times the partition fails.
-However, in real world situations, it is usually the case that we can regenerate captcha as many times as we want so we do not have to worry about the number of times the partition fails.
+However, in real world situations, it is usually the case that we can regenerate CAPTCHA as many times as we want so we do not have to worry about the number of times the partition fails.

 For the return values,
 success is a boolean variable indicating whether the recognition is successful.